ICAO Level 4

 This is the most basic level of language proficiency which allows you to fly in all countries of the world.

-Currently, there is no type of airspace, type of operation or type of aircraft that would require a higher level.
+Currently, there is no type of airspace, operation or aircraft that would require a higher level.

 The operational level (ICAO Level 4) is required to be allowed to fly airplanes in international air traffic and to use the English language